-The Society adopted IFRS 9 'Financial instruments' on 1 January 2018, and as a result has changed its approach to calculation of loss provisions on its mortgage assets.
+The Society applies IFRS 9 'Financial instruments' to calculate loss provisions on its mortgage assets.

 Under IFRS 9, the Society assesses on a forward-looking basis the Expected Credit Losses (ECL) associated with its mortgage assets carried at amortised cost and with the exposure arising from loan commitments.
 The allowance is based on the ECLs associated with the probability of default in the next 12 months unless there has been a significant increase in credit risk since origination and the measurement of ECL reflects: